-Use first 36K of memory, 2
+Use first 36K of memory, 2 files, and execute DATACK.BAS.

 D.2 DISK FILES

 Disk filenames follow the normal CP/M naming conventions.
 All filenames may include A: or B: as the first two characters to specify a disk drive, otherwise the currently selected drive is assumed.
 A default extension of .BAS is used on LOAD, SAVE, MERGE and RUN <filename> commands if no "." appears in the filename and the filename is less than 9 characters long.